 And Maybe We Stay Here Squeezing That Left Knee up Towards the Heart, or Maybe We Take It a Step Further, Nose to Knee

 And that can be any version.
-So if you’re like, oh, man, I wanted to keep going, but I don’t know headstand yet, you can check out the foundational video on headstand, or you can just give this a try, anyway, without lifting the legs.
+So if you’re like, oh, man, I wanted to keep going, but I don’t know headstand yet, you can check out the foundational video on headstand, or you can give this a try, anyway, without lifting the legs.
 So we’re either in Shavasana right now.
-Maybe we can pause the video if we know we’re done and we can start to just bliss out.
+Maybe we can pause the video if we know we’re done, and we can start to just bliss out.
 Or we’ll come to all fours.
 Drop the elbows down, interlace the fingertips, and slowly walk the knees together to come to the crown of the head.
-Draw the shoulders away from the ears, and you might just stay here.
-As we breathe in and out.
-And this is just awesome.
-A couple of breaths here for a pounding head.
-If you want, you can curl the toes under and lift up, making your way up to the headstand.
+Draw the shoulders away from the ears, and you might stay here as we breathe in and out.
+And this is just awesome—a couple of breaths here for a pounding head.
+If you want, you can curl the toes under and lift them up, making your way up to the headstand.
 I don’t even need to demonstrate that today, I don’t think, because this is really enough headstand if you have a hangover.

-So bending the elbows here, kind of letting this armpit, chest, breathe.
-A smell of whiskey and wine, infiltrate.
+So bending the elbows here, letting this armpit, chest, breathe.
+A smell of whiskey and wine infiltrates.
 Just kidding.
 That might bring this year.
 All right.
 Last but not least, we’re going to go for a little head rocking.
 Massaging the back of the head, the Atlas.
-If you have a block, it’s nice sometimes to pillow the head on the block and just rub the back of the head on the corner of that block.
+If you have a block, it’s nice sometimes to pillow the head on the block and rub the back of the head on the corner of that block.
 So nice.
 And close your eyes.
-You can even get a blanket here, or you might say Namaste, and make your way to the couch.
+You can even get a blanket here, or you might say Namaste and make your way to the couch.
 Or back to bed.
 Or you might feel better.
-You might go drink a nice tall glass of water with lemon.
+You might drink a nice tall glass of water with lemon.
 Take a shower.
 And enjoy your day.
 Okay, my friends.
 So take a deep breath of gratitude for even attempting a little yoga today.